Montana-Media-Arts/webDesignFall2024/_docs/topic-06/10-html5/03-page.md

 <div class="divider-heading"></div>

-HTML5 includes a new data entry fields for "input elements".
-One such of these is the `type="date"`.
+HTML5 includes new data entry fields for "input elements."
+One such field is `type="date"`.

-In browsers that do not support this type, a simple text box will be used.
-In those that do support it, the appearance will be dictated by the browser.
+A simple text box will be used in browsers that do not support this type.
+In those that do support it, the browser will dictate the appearance.

 <div class="codepen-embed">